iai-group/arxivdigest-recommenders/README.md

 ## Usage

+### Venue-Based Recommender

-Run `python -m arxivdigest_recommenders.venue_based_recommender` to run the venue-based recommender.
-This will generate and submit recommendations for all arXivDigest users with known Semantic Scholar author IDs.
+Run `python -m arxivdigest_recommenders.venue_based_recommender` to generate and submit recommendations for all arXivDigest users with known Semantic Scholar author IDs.

-### Configuration
+## Configuration

 It is possible to override the default settings of the recommender systems by creating a config file in one of the following locations:
 * `~/arxivdigest-recommenders/config.json`
 * `/etc/arxivdigest-recommenders/config.json`
 * `%cwd%/config.json`

-#### Structure
+### Structure

 * `arxivdigest`: arXivDigest API config
   * `base_url`